-We tend to think that it is just the elderly and infirm in our community who have healthcare needs, whether through natural ageing or the onset of a specific chronic and challenging long-term illness, advanced Dementia, Alzheimer’s and Parkinson’s.
+We tend to think that NHS Continuing Healthcare Funding applies more to the older generation where the elderly and infirm in our community have healthcare needs; whether through natural ageing or the onset of a specific chronic and challenging long-term illness, advanced Dementia, Alzheimer’s and Parkinson’s.

 However, it is easy to forget that FREE NHS Continuing Healthcare Funding (CHC) is available to anyone aged 18 and over who has a ‘primary healthcare need’ – ie whose main need for care is due to complex and challenging health reasons, rather than social care.